GustavEikaas/easy-dotnet.nvim/README.md

 ## Outdated

-Run the command `Dotnet outdated` in a .csproj file, virtual text with packages latest version will appear
+Run the command `Dotnet outdated` in a `*.csproj`, `Directory.Packages.props` or `Packages.props` file, virtual text with packages latest version will appear

 ![image](https://github.com/user-attachments/assets/496caec1-a18b-487a-8a37-07c4bb9fa113)